HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/two_qubit_gates.md

 ## FSwap

-The fermionic SWAP gate has the following form of the unitary matrix
+The fermionic SWAP gate can be represented as the following unitary matrix

 \\[
  U = \begin{pmatrix}